 I am looking for someone who is interested in travelling, outdoor activities like going for walks up hills and down dales, and various other activities, alongside relaxing, random chats that make us laugh or learn, reading and learning more about the world around them (I do like the company of fellow sapiophiles); but most importantly enjoys life and wants to make the most of it!

 So far I have managed to visit a number of European countries, alongside working in the USA (Sailing Instructor at a summer camp) and Canada (Au Pair/Nanny for a year).
-I have also spent a summer volunteering with Scouts during an international camp in Kenya, followed by solo-travelling around the country for a couple of weeks afterwards (I could not resist the lure of scuba diving on a coral reef in the Indian Ocean nor seeing the Big 5 in the Maasai Mara).
+I have also spent a summer volunteering with Scouts during an international camp in Kenya, followed by solo trip travelling around the country for a couple of weeks afterwards (I could not resist the lure of scuba diving on a coral reef in the Indian Ocean nor seeing the Big 5 in the Maasai Mara).

 More recently, I took a term out of teaching to travel around the world visiting Peru (Amazon Rainforest and River, including spending a week living in an extremely rural village in the middle of the Pacaya-Samiria National Reserve - a day's travel from the nearest town/communication with the outside world), New Zealand (sleeping in the back of a car with a friend of mine as we road tripped around both islands), followed by a few weeks in Thailand (Bangkok) and Cambodia (almost the whole country).

-I have now returned to teaching (apart from travelling during the holidays - my bank account and career were starting not to appreciate me getting the travel bug quite so often), and have the pleasure of teaching geography mainly (other subjects pop up on my timetable every year to help me develop a better range of pub quiz knowledge) to students in Basingstoke at present, and in Reading from September after recently gaining a new job.
+I have now returned to teaching (apart from travelling during the holidays - my bank account and career were starting not to appreciate me getting the travel bug quite so often), and have the pleasure of teaching geography mainly (other subjects pop up on my timetable every year to help me develop a better range of pub quiz knowledge) to students in Basingstoke at present, and in Reading from September after gaining a new job there.